1973–74 Port Vale F.C. season: Third Division

 Club legend Roy Sproson was appointed as caretaker manager, who advocated an 'entertaining' style of play as opposed to battling for every point.
 Winning his first match 1–0 at Shrewsbury Town, he cracked his head on the concrete trainer's box after leaping up to celebrate McLaren's goal.
 On 2 February, John Woodward was sent off after abusing referee Peter Willis in a 2–1 win over Brighton & Hove Albion.
 On 17 February, 8,505 turned up at Vale Park to witness a 3–1 win over high-flying Bristol Rovers in an experimental Sunday game.
+To get around the restriction of not being allowed to charge admission on a Sunday, the club only admitted spectators who bought a teamsheet, which was priced at the same price as a ticket.
+Mike Green had to go in goal for Rovers after Jim Eadie became concussed by a collision with John Woodward.
 Later, Leonard returned to Villa Park at the end of his loan deal, and £5,000 was not enough to tempt Villa to part with his services permanently.
 On 10 March, Vale won 2–1 at home to Plymouth Argyle after the visitors were reduced to eight men; match reporter Chris Harper wrote that "just as Davey had earlier struck Tartt, the lanky Provan felled David Harris while Saxton dropped Bobby Gough with a boot in the lower regions".
-Plymouth boss Tony Waiters blamed the referee for losing control of the game for his team becoming the first in Football Leageu history to have three players sent of in one match.
+Plymouth boss Tony Waiters blamed the referee for losing control of the game for his team becoming the first in Football League history to have three players sent of in one match.

 Vale then went eleven games without a win, and on 25 March they could have ended this run, but 'a shocking mistake' from Alan Boswell handed Walsall an equaliser as he palmed a header into his own net.
+Five days later, Vale drew 1–1 at Rochdale in front of a crowd of just 982.
 The team continued to rack up yellow cards, and following a warning from The Football Association, Sproson arranged for local referee Roy Capey to lecture the players on sportsmanship.
 Regardless, four more bookings came in a 1–1 draw at Blackburn Rovers on 6 April.
 Sproson was given the management job on a permanent basis, despite his team falling to fifth from bottom.
 Sproson stated that he was 'calculated' and 'controlled', compared to Lee, who 'fizzes like a bottle of pop'.
 By the time they broke their poor run with a 2–1 home win over managerless Charlton Athletic, other results had already ensured their safety from the drop.